abusarah-tech/dotfiles/README.md

 # Dotfiles

-This repository contains my personal configuration.
-The tree should represent where each folder / file is going to reside.
+This repository contains my personal configuration of my workflow.